Madan Lal Khurana

 Madan Lal Khurana (15 October 1936 – 27 October 2018) was an Indian politician who served as the 3rd Chief Minister of Delhi from 1993 to 1996.
 He was also the Governor of Rajasthan in 2004.
-Born in British India, Khurana was known as Dilli ka Sher in his party.
-He was the Union Minister of Parliamentary Affairs and Tourism in the Atal Bihari Vajpayee government.
-Khurana was a member of Rashtriya Swayamsevak Sangh and the Bharatiya Janata Party.
+Born in British India, Khurana was known as Dilli ka Sher in Bharatiya Janata Party.
+He served as the Union Minister of Parliamentary Affairs and Minister of Tourism in the Atal Bihari Vajpayee government from 1998 to 1999.

 Early life

 Khurana was born on 15 October 1936 in Lyallpur, Punjab Province (British India) (now called Faisalabad in Punjab, Pakistan) to S. D. Khurana and Laxmi Devi.
 Khurana was barely 12 when the family was forced to migrate to Delhi by India's partition and began to piece its life together again at a refugee colony in Kirti Nagar in New Delhi.
 He graduated with a bachelor's degree from Kirori Mal College under Delhi University.